emencia/cookiecutter-djangocms3-buildout/docs/topics.rst

 Why
 ---

 In the past, assets management was painful with some projects, because their includes was often divided in many different templates.
-This causing issues like to update some library or retrieve effective code that was working on some template by inherit.
+This was causing issues to update some library or retrieve some code.

-Also, this often results in pages loading dozen of asset files and sometime much more.
-This is a really bad behavior because it slows page loading and add useless performance charge on the web server.
+Often it resulted also in pages loading dozen of asset files and sometime much more.
+This was really a bad behavior because it slowed pages loading and added useless performance charge on the web server.

 This is why we use an **asset manager** called `django-assets`_ which is a subproject of `webassets`_.
 Firstly read the `webassets`_ documentation to understand how is working its **Bundle** system.
 Then you can read the `django-assets`_ that is only related about `Django`_ usage with the settings, templatetags, etc..